suzannejmatthews/PDC-Unplugged/content/activities/DesertIslandsAnalogy.md

 **GPUs:**
 The analogy can also be extended to describe processes on GPUs.
-To act out this analaogy, have a collection of chairs organized in a row (no desks), to represent an "archipelago" of smaller islands.
+To act out this analogy, have a collection of chairs organized in a row (no desks), to represent an "archipelago" of smaller islands.
 Have a person sit in each chair.
 Each person in a chair represents a GPU core.
 Next to the row of chairs is a person at a desk (representing the much larger CPU).